docker/compose/docs/reference/compose.md

 If flags are explicitly set on the command line, the associated environment variable is ignored.

-Setting the `COMPOSE_IGNORE_ORPHANS` environment variable to `true` will stop docker compose from detecting orphaned containers for the project.
+Setting the `COMPOSE_IGNORE_ORPHANS` environment variable to `true` stops docker compose from detecting orphaned containers for the project.

 ### Use Dry Run mode to test your command